clsergent/USBKeychain/README.md

 <img src="Images/Exemple.jpg" height="300">

 ## Purpose
-USBKeychain is an USB key designed to generate, store, type and delete a password using an unexpensive Atmel Attiny85 chip.
+USBKeychain is an USB key designed to generate, store, type and delete a password using an inexpensive Atmel Attiny85 chip.
 It mimics the behavior of an USB keyboard, which makes it (almost) universal and driverless.

 ## Short user guide
 ### Button